KalyanasGitRepo/PegaOnKubernetes/README.md

  24. Key Points, Challenges & Solutions.

         a.
 Missing access rights on pega docker images repository.
-Raise a request for "My Pega Docker Image Access" from https://sm.pega.co and gained access to the repository.
+Raise a request for "My Pega Docker Image Access" from https://sm.pega.co to gain access to the repository.

         b.
 Make sure correct version of docker images are mentioned the values.yaml for pega, pega-installer, hazelcast & Search images.

         c.
-Probes timeout issues: Can be resolve by increasing initialDelaySeconds, timeoutSeconds, failureThreshold.
+Probes timeout issues: Can be resolved by increasing initialDelaySeconds, timeoutSeconds, failureThreshold.

         d.
-Incorrect Jdbc DriverUri: Replaced with correct version of Jdbc driver.
+Incorrect Jdbc DriverUri: Replace with correct version of Jdbc driver.
 The one mentioned in the sample values-minimal.yaml file should work with latest version of pega.

         e.
 Connectivity issues between the host machine and Minikube pods & services.
 Make sure correct Host IP is mentioned for the Jdbc connection string.